 I-T dept summons Cong's Ahmed Patel in tax evasion case linked to party funding

 The Income Tax Department has summoned senior Congress leader Ahmed Patel in connection with a tax evasion probe linked to monetary transactions of the party, officials said on Friday.
-They said Patel has been sent a fresh notice to appear in person in his capacity as the treasurer of the Congress.
+Patel has been sent a fresh notice to appear in person in his capacity as the treasurer of the Congress, they said.

+The Congress leader told PTI that he was surprised to see the summons.
+"Our accounts are transparent and clear.
+Better they (I-T dept) should have looked at the record breaking donations of the BJP.
+They have called me and I will definitely go, but I do not know the reason why they have called me," he said.
+The BJP has got Rs 10,000 crore of political donation in cash and through cheques, which in India's history, no political party has got, Patel, who is a member of the Rajya Sabha from Gujarat, claimed.
+"It is blatant corruption," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)